Ignalina District Tourism Information Center

 Manors, Churches, Ethnographical Villages, Mills

-The owners of Kazitiškis manor Belikavičiai in 1745 built a wooden church and invited the monks to the unites.
-Monastery and church in 1834 was closed, equipped with an Orthodox church.
-Bishop Motiejus Valančius encourage the pastor of Salakas to build a chapel in Kazitiškis.
-It was built in 1860–1862, in 1864 Russian government closed it.
+The owners of the Kazitiškis manor, the Belikavičiai, built a wooden church in 1745 and invited Unitarian monks.
+The monastery and church were closed in 1834, and an Orthodox church was installed.
+Bishop Motiejus Valančius urged the Salakas pastor to build a chapel in Kazitiškis.
+It was built in 1860–1862, and in 1864 it was closed by the Russian authorities.

-In 1905 to Kazitiškis was appointed priest Jonas Rimkūnas, which built a rectory from the old church.
-At one end of it he set up an altar and began to hold prayer.
-In 1906–1908 the current brick church was built.
-In 1909 church was consecrated by Žemaitija bishop Gasparas Cirtautas.
-In 1920 the church was in the occupied territory of Poland.
-In 1925 a parish was established.
-In 1934 The occupying authorities forbade the Lithuanian choir to rehearse.
-Pastor Vincas Bobinas (in Kazitiškis since 1928) was sentenced to 5 year in prison for Lithuanian activities.
-In 1938 the church was repaired.
+Priest Jonas Rimkūnas, who was appointed to Kazitiškis in 1905, built a rectory from the old church.
+He installed an altar at one end of it and began holding services.
+The current brick church was built in 1906–1908.
+It was consecrated in 1909 by the Bishop of Samogitia, Gasparas Cirtautas.
+In 1920, the church found itself in the territory occupied by Poland.
+A parish was established in 1925.
+The Lithuanian choir formed in 1934 was forbidden by the occupation authorities to rehearse.
+Pastor Vincas Bobinas (in Kazitiškis since 1928) was sentenced to 5 years in prison for Lithuanian activities.
+In 1938, the church was renovated.

-The church is neo-Gothic, basilica, two-tower, with a lower apse.
-Inside 3 naves.
-Churchyard fence is wooden.
+The church is neo-Gothic, basilican, with two towers, with a lower apse.
+The interior has 3 naves.
+The churchyard fence is made of wooden structures.

 Reviews